LogicMonitor seeks to disrupt AI landscape with $800M strategic investment at $2.4B valuation to revolutionize data centers.

 • Automation Capabilities: Automation interfaces are part of the WMI operating system and ready for use.

-• Event Capabilities: Through the WMI, a subscriber can receive notification for a variety of events.
+• Event Capabilities: Through the WMI, a subscriber can receive notifications for a variety of events.
 WMI uses query language to submit event queries.

 • Remote Capabilities: WMI providers offer more than local COM ability.
 This includes DCOM transports and sometimes SOAP requests and responses.